 Relocation Depression: How to Cope

-By now, the anxiety of moving day is over, and depression might be setting in.
+By now, the stress of moving day is over, and depression might be setting in.
 Relocation depression is common.
 You’ve likely got hundreds of items to unpack, miss your friends, and are trying to establish yourself in a new city.
 It’s important to honor the emotions that come up during this disruptive time.
 If you’re in a funk after moving, try these self-care tips:

 - Explore the city.
 Whether by walk, bike, bus, or car, getting out and exploring is the best way to familiarize yourself with a new place.
 Walk Score© has great resources for discovering walkable areas in your neighborhood.